iterative/mlem.ai/content/docs/gto/user-guide/dvc.md

 $ gto annotate model --path model.pkl
 ```

-This will modify `artifacts.yaml`, adding:
+This will write the following to `artifacts.yaml`:

 ```yaml
 model:
   path: model.pkl
 ```

-Now you should commit changes to Git, and you can register versions and assign
+Commit the changes to Git in order to `gto register` artifact versions and
-stages referencing the new commit.
+`gto assign` them to deployment stages referencing the new commit.

 ```cli
 $ git add artifacts.yaml